Restoring Heisenberg scaling in time via autonomous quantum error correction: Discussion

 We have established a sufficient condition ensuring that AutoQEC can efficiently restore HS.
-Notably, our code does not require noiseless ancilla and furthermore enables higher-order AutoQEC, both of which are crucial for its practical implementation.
-AutoQEC has already been experimentally demonstrated in quantum computation \cite{aqecex-gertler2021protecting, aqecex-grimm2020stabilization, aqecex-lescanne2020exponential, aqecex-li2024autonomous}.
-In quantum metrology, a theoretical proposal for the implementation of AutoQEC has also been put forward \cite{con-reiter2017dissipative}, and we anticipate future experiments to demonstrate AutoQEC-based phase estimation, thus overcoming limitations by noise in quantum metrology applications.
+Notably, our code does not require noiseless ancilla and furthermore enables higher-order AutoQEC, both of which are crucial for its practical implementation. {Notably, our code does not require noiseless ancillas and furthermore enables higher-order AutoQEC, both of which can constitute important practical advantages, especially in settings where noiseless ancillas, large measurement–feedback overhead, or the implementation of sufficiently large recovery rates $R$ are difficult to realize.} AutoQEC has already been experimentally demonstrated in quantum computation \cite{aqecex-gertler2021protecting, aqecex-grimm2020stabilization, aqecex-lescanne2020exponential, aqecex-li2024autonomous}.
+In quantum metrology, a theoretical proposal for the implementation of AutoQEC has also been put forward \cite{con-reiter2017dissipative}, and we anticipate future experiments to demonstrate AutoQEC-based quantum estimation, thus overcoming limitations by noise in quantum metrology applications.

 We finally emphasize the major differences of our study from Ref. \cite{aqec-lebreuilly2021autonomousquantumerrorcorrection} which investigate AutoQEC in the context of quantum computation.
 Ref. \cite{aqec-lebreuilly2021autonomousquantumerrorcorrection} demonstrates that AutoQEC can efficiently suppress noise during computation when the Knill-Laflamme condition is satisfied, by proposing methods for constructing unitary operations corresponding to logical gates.
 In contrast, we propose an ancilla-free AutoQEC code for quantum metrology, tailored to scenarios in which the unitary operation responsible for imprinting the signal is given.
 This highlights the essential distinction between AutoQEC in computation and in metrology, thereby consolidating the unique contribution of our work.